ManifestWebDesign/mf-grid/README.md

 selectAll | See below | Function that is appended to the specific grid options for users to programmatically set the selected value all of the rows to the state passed. | Yes=ngCell {{col.cellClass}}><div class=ngVerticalBar ng-style={height: rowHeight} ng-class={ ngVerticalBarVisible: !$last }>&nbsp;</div><div ng-cell></div></div> | Define a row Template to customize output. selectedItems | [] | All of the items selected in the grid.
-In single select mode there will only be one item in the array. selectItem | See below | Function that is appended to the specific grid options for users to programmatically select the row based on the index of the entity in the data array option. selectRow | ```function (rowIndex, state) {}``` | Function that is appended to the specific grid options for users to programmatically select the row regardless of the related entity. selectWithCheckboxOnly | false | Disable row selections by clicking on the row and only when the checkbox is clicked via rowClick showHeaderRow | true | Control the visibility of the header row. showSelectionCheckbox | false | Row selection check boxes appear as the first column. sortInfo | ```{ fields: [], directions: [] }``` | Define a sortInfo object to specify a default sorting state.
-You can also observe this variable to utilize server-side sorting (see useExternalSorting).
-Syntax is sortInfo: { fields: ['fieldName1' , ' fieldName2'], directions: ['asc', 'desc']}.
-Directions are case-insensitive, via sortColumn and sortAsc trackItemBy | null | Primary tracking column for row virtualizationInterval | 2 | Number of rows. virtualizationOverflow | 4 | Number of rows to virtualize outside of the viewport.
+In single select mode there will only be one item in the array. selectItem | See below | Function that is appended to the specific grid options for users to programmatically select the row based on the index of the entity in the data array option. showHeaderRow | true | Control the visibility of the header row. showSelectionCheckbox | false | Row selection check boxes appear as the first column. sortInfo | { fields: [], directions: [] } | Define a sortInfo object to specify a default sorting state.
+Directions are case-insensitive. trackItemBy | null | Primary tracking column for row virtualizationInterval | 2 | Number of rows. virtualizationOverflow | 4 | Number of rows to virtualize outside of the viewport.